npcnon/npcnon/README.md

 ### 👋 About Me

 Hi there!
-I'm John Mhafric Magalso, a 21-year-old backend developer based in Cebu City, Philippines.
+I'm a backend developer based in Cebu City, Philippines.
 I specialize in backend development and am passionate about building scalable, efficient systems.
 Always eager to learn new technologies and tackle challenging problems.

 #### 🎯 Professional Focus
 - 💼 Junior Developer specializing in backend systems